 We do encourage local support services to contact us for information on management of CFS/ME in general and to liaise with us in the management of patients who are being seen in their services and ours.

-The CFS team corrently provides a programme group, centered around lifestyle management, which is designed to give people with chronic fatigue syndrome strategies for making some life style changes that while initially challenging should help to improve ones overall quality of life in the longer term.
+The CFS team currently provides a group programme, centered around lifestyle management, which is designed to give people with chronic fatigue syndrome strategies for making some life style changes that while initially challenging should help to improve ones overall quality of life in the longer term.